-At a glance, the measures appear to be similar, the measure descriptions and intents align.
+At a glance, the measures probably appear to be similar because the measure descriptions and intents align.
 So why are the eCQM results so different and how can we improve them?
 Let’s review three common causes for differences in abstracted vs electronic measures that hospitals discover during the comparison and validation process.

 Common Scenarios for Quality Measure Differences

 The patient qualifies for the numerator in the abstracted measure, but fails the corresponding eCQM

 Different sources & methods of documentation: The allowed sources of documentation are different for the abstracted vs. electronic measures.
 The abstracted data can come from many different sources including notes, discharge summaries, patient history, etc. and can be structured or unstructured (free text).
 In addition, the documentation for abstracted measures can be completed electronically or on paper.
 The eCQM logic requires that data be documented electronically via the EHR, and all data must be structured (no free text!) and mapped to the correct codes per the spec value sets.

 Workflow compliance: Any variance from standard electronic processes and workflow can potentially cause a difference in measure results.
 In our experience, ‘problem list’ compliance, timing in documentation (documentation after discharge does not “count” for eCQM qualification) and documenting in an unstructured note are common issues.